ludescherstudio/pimabox/README.md

 ### Done.

-Open `yourdomain.com/pimabox` in your browser, enter your password, and see your dashboard.
+Open `yourdomain.com/pimabox` or `yourdomain.com/analytics` in your browser, enter your password, and see your dashboard.

 ### Step 4 — Make it yours (optional)